7 Wedding Colour Palettes That Will Define 2026

 • Best for: Fall indoor weddings, loft venues, intimate dinners

-• Ontario love: Works beautifully in Toronto's converted industrial venues — the exposed brick and warm wood play right into the earthiness
+• Venue tip: Works beautifully in converted industrial spaces — exposed brick and warm wood play right into the earthiness

-Here's the thing that makes or breaks this palette: texture.
+What makes or breaks this palette is texture.
 Without it, you have a beige wedding.
-With it — velvet linens, matte ceramic vases, dried pampas grass, clustered pillar candles — you have something that feels collected, intentional, and completely different from anything your guests have seen before.
+With it — velvet linens, matte ceramic vases, dried pampas grass, clustered pillar candles in different diameters — you have something that feels collected, intentional, and completely different from anything your guests have seen before.
+Texture isn't optional in tonal browns.
+It's the entire point.

 7. Soft Regency Pastels — Lavender, Lilac, and Blush